sictweb/bti425-2020/graded-work/assign2.md

 3. Inside that folder, remove (delete) the `node_modules` folder.
 Your professor does NOT need that folder.
 Also, if it has a `.git` folder, remove that too.

 4. Still in that folder, add a new folder named "MyCode".
 Copy these source code files to the "MyCode" folder:
-**to be determined**
+**your data classes .ts file**
+**your data manager service .ts file**
+**your app-routing.module.ts file**
+**each component .ts file, and .html file**
-For each of these files in the MyCode folder, change the file name extension to "txt".
+For each of these files in the MyCode folder, add "txt" to the file name extension.
+For example, "term-english-create.component.ts" will get ".txt" added to the end, to become "term-english-create.component.ts.txt".

 4. Compress/zip the copied folder.
 Maybe the name should be something like "angularapp.zip".
 The zip file SHOULD be about 1MB in size.
 If it isn't, you haven't followed the instructions properly.